JamesDBartlett/portfolio-website/README.md

 * Relies heavily on JavaScript
   * Degrades poorly if JS is disabled (a la NoScript)
   * Still looks OK without JS, but stuff breaks.
-* Has NOT been optimized for a11y.
+* Has NOT been analyzed for or tested against any design standards
+* No touch-specific features

 # Planned Site
 * Simplified front page